Glossary of Terms

 An organization that has a data terminal or data terminal enabled application that Is permitted to offer against or use data described in Data Passes of an ecosystem owner.

-A set of stewardship and governance principles that sits above the legal data exchange between data producers, self sovereign data owners and data acquirers that adheres to a framework.
+A set of stewardship and governance principles that sits above the legal data exchange between data producers, self sovereign data owners and data acquirers that adheres to a framework set by an ecosystem.

 Users of Data Terminal-enabled applications representing their organizations.